-- Click on Properties option from the list.
-Refer below screenshot.
+- Click on the Properties option from the list.
+Refer to the below screenshot.

 - It will open a Properties window.

-- Under Type of file option, you can see the file type or extension of the file.
-Refer below screenshot.
+- Under the Type of file option, you can see the file type or extension of the file.
+Refer to the below screenshot.

 Things to Remember about Excel File Formats

-- All file format doesn’t support all the features of excel like formulas etc, then it will display an alert message box.
+- Any file format doesn’t support all the features of excel like formulas etc.; then it will display an alert message box.